 Maldives Travel Health Advice

 Visitors to the Maldives should take precautions against mosquito bites as cases of dengue fever and Chikungunya virus have been reported.
 Hepatitis A, hepatitis B, and typhoid vaccinations are recommended for all travellers to the Maldives, and a yellow fever vaccination is required for all those arriving from a yellow-fever-infected area in Africa or the Americas.
 Visitors who will be spending a lot of time outdoors and are at risk of animal bites may be advised to get a rabies vaccination as well.
-Travellers should also ensure that they are up to date on their vaccinations for MMR (measles, mumps, rubella) and tetanus-diphtheria.
 Precautions should be taken while on holiday in the Maldives to avoid sunburn and dehydration.

 There is a good private hospital on Malé and first aid facilities are available on all the resort islands.
 In the event of diving emergencies, a decompression chamber is available.
 Food and water in the resort hotels is generally risk-free.
 Medical insurance is advised for travel to the Maldives.
 If you require certain medications on holiday it is best to take them with you, in their original packaging, with a dated and signed letter from your doctor detailing what the medication is and why you need it.